 On April 1, 2008, the Company completed the acquisition of The Burke-Parsons-Bowlby Corporation ("BPB Corporation") through a merger with a wholly-owned US subsidiary of the Company, and BPB Corporation.
-BPB Corporation produces pressure treated wood products, primarily for the railway industry.
+BPB Corporation produced pressure treated wood products, primarily for the railway industry.
 This acquisition included five treating plants located in DuBois, Pennsylvania; Goshen, Virginia; Spencer, West Virginia; and Stanton and Fulton, Kentucky.
-The Stanton facility was subsequently closed on September 4, 2009 as part of the company's continuous monitoring of operating cost efficiencies and optimization of capacity utilization.
+Treating operations at the Stanton facility were subsequently terminated in September of 2009 as part of the Company's continuous monitoring of operating cost efficiencies and optimization of capacity utilization.
 On December 16, 2009, BPB Corporation was merged with SJ Corporation, the surviving company being SJ Corporation.